JL-43/notes/personal/docs/projects/consultant_library/sql/pivot_unpivot/t_sql_pivot_unpivot.md

 This example demonstrates how to pivot (and optionally unpivot) data using CTEs.
 It transforms a "tall" table of monthly sales into a "wide" format, with separate columns for each month.
 You can adapt this snippet for any set of pivot columns or different grouping levels by modifying the WITH clauses and the pivot logic.

-### FAQ

-- **Why define p and u alias but not use?**
-  In T-SQL (and some other SQL dialects), when you use the pivot or unpivot operator, the syntax requires you to provide an alias (in your examples, p for the pivot and u for the unpivot).
-Even if you don't explicitly reference that alias in subsequent code (for example, you're not writing p.mycolumn in the select list), the alias is still mandatory.

-- **Will unpivot return the data before an aggregation?**
-  No. When you pivot data, you perform an aggregation (e.g., a sum) on each pivoted column.
-Unpivoting doesn't "undo" that aggregation; it merely transforms those aggregated columns back into rows.
-In other words:
-  - Pivot aggregates the data (e.g., sums sales) for each category or month and places those sums into separate columns.
-  - Unpivot converts those columns back into rows but keeps the aggregated values.
-It does not revert to the original row-level data prior to aggregation.
-  - Hence, after unpivoting, each row in the new table still represents a summed amount--it is simply restructured into a row form rather than separate columns.

-- **Do we always have to do aggregations on pivot?**
-  In T-SQL and many other SQL dialects that support pivot, the syntax requires an aggregation function--commonly sum, count, avg, etc.--when using the pivot clause.
-There isn't a "no-aggregation" variant in T-SQL's built-in pivot operator, so if you don't need an aggregation, you usually have to simulate pivoting via other means (e.g., conditional case expressions).

-  That said, sum is by far the most common operation when we pivot, because most business scenarios involve measuring totals.
-But you can replace sum with other aggregate functions, such as count, avg, min, or max, depending on your requirements.

 ### Main Code

 ```sql